 Things to do Around Tiburon

 Tiburon is not a big place but has more than enough to do for a weekend.
 It can also be a base for exploring San Francisco, Marin County, or the wine country.
 You can take a ferry from Tiburon to San Francisco in 20 minutes.
-There are ferries that run to either the Ferry Building at the end of Market Street or to Pier 41 right by Fisherman’s Wharf ($13 adult / $7.50 child one way).
+Some ferries run to either the Ferry Building at the end of Market Street or to Pier 41 right by Fisherman’s Wharf ($13 adult / $7.50 child one way).

 Railroad & Ferry Depot Museum

 As mentioned above Tiburon used to be a railroad hub for the area with goods arriving by rail and then being transferred to ferries and carried into San Francisco.
 The San Francisco and North Pacific Railroad came to Tiburon in 1884 and the last train left the city in l967.
 When the railroad left they donated the land they owned to the city which has become parkland along the water both east and west of main street and downtown.
 The old train station became the Railroad & Ferry Depot Museum which documents the local railroad history.
-The museum has a working HO scale model of the city in the early 1900s downstairs.
+The museum has a working HO-scale model of the city in the early 1900s downstairs.
 Upstairs the stationmaster’s house is preserved as it would have been at the time.

 Main Street and Ark Row

-Things to do in Tiburon and on Angel Island | Tiburon on the San Francisco Bay | Where to eat in Tiburon #travel #trip #vacation #tiburon #san-francisco #angel-island #san-francisco-bay #food #restaurants #things-to-do-in #marinThe Main street of Tiburon is only a couple of blocks long but has some great restaurants, boutique shops, and one great hotel, the Water’s Edge.
+The Main Street of Tiburon is only a couple of blocks long but has some great restaurants, boutique shops, and one great hotel, the Water’s Edge.
 As Main Street turns the corner from along the water and heads inland there are a series of small shops, houses, and restaurants known as Ark Row.
 Look twice at these buildings.
 In the late 1800s, the Tiburon lagoon was filled with houseboats with sea captains, artists, and summer residents.
 When the lagoon was later filled in, some of these houseboats were converted into more permanent buildings.
-Checkout, for instance, 104 Main Street which used to be an ‘ark’, and 116 Main Street where two arks were combined, one on top of the other.
+Check out, for instance, 104 Main Street which used to be an ‘ark’, and 116 Main Street where two arks were combined, one on top of the other.

 Driving or Biking Paradise Loop

 If you are not too tired from your bike trip on Angel Island you can bike around the Penninsula of Tiburon on Paradise Loop.
-I borrowed one of the bikes from The Water’s Edge hotel where we were staying and got up at first light on Sunday to have the road to myself.
+I borrowed one of the bikes from The Water’s Edge Hotel where we were staying and got up at first light on Sunday to have the road to myself.
 This is a hilly route and I missed the electric bike from the previous day.
 There is no bike path and no shoulder in much of the loop so doing the ride early in the morning seemed like a good idea.

 Lyford Tower

 This stone tower used to be part of the entrance to a planned community called Lyford’s Hygeia (named after the goddess of health).
-Dr Benjamin F. Lyford was a Civil War surgeon who had invented a better system for embalming bodies.
+Dr Benjamin F. Lyford was a Civil War surgeon who invented a better system for embalming bodies.
 When he married Hilarita Reed, she had inherited huge tracts of local land.
 When he retired from Medicine he created this new community.
 He said of it:

 “Of this marvelous spot, which even now events are shaping to become the most far-famed health resort the world has known, of its matchless combination of location, climate, water facilities, freedom from fogs, noxious vapors, and in a word, total immunity from all those elements which retard growth and ultimately destroy life…”